mobxjs/mobx/README.md

 * _synchronous_.
 All updates are processed synchronously, that is, the pseudo expressions `a = 3; b -> a * 2; a = 4; print(b); ` will always print `4`; `b` will never yield a stale value (unless `batch` is used).
 * _atomic_.
 All computed values will postpone updates until all inputs are settled, to make sure no intermediate values are visible.
 That is, the expression `a = 3; b -> a * 2; c -> a * b; a = 4; print(c)` will always print `36` and no intermediate values like `24`.
 * _real time dependency detection_.
 Computed values only depend on values actually used in the last computation, for example in this `a -> b > 5 ? c : b` the variable `c` will only cause a re-evaluation of a if `b` > 5.
 * _lazy_.
 Computed values will only be evaluated if they are actually being observed.
-So make sure computed functions are pure and side effect free; the library might not evaluate the expression as often as you thought it would.
+So make sure computed functions are pure and side effect free; the library might not evaluate expressions as often as you thought it would.
 * _cycle detection_.
 Cycles in computes, like in `a -> 2 * b; b -> 2 * a;` will be deteced automatically.
 * _error handling_.
 Exceptions that are raised during computations are propagated to consumers.